yostane/lectures/docs/blog/posts/kotlinscript.md

 }
 ```

-We can run it with the following command that downloads the scripts and runs it locally:
+It can be run with the following command, which downloads the script and runs it locally:

 ```sh
 jbang ktor-rest@yostane
 ```

-In my opinion, JBang is currently the best way for writing Kotlin scripts because of its versatility and extensive features.
+JBang provides a versatile and feature-rich approach to writing Kotlin scripts.

-The next section covers an alternative way of running Kotlin code blocks, which is not exactly scripting but is worth mentioning.
+The next section covers an alternative way of running Kotlin code blocks, which is not exactly scripting but is noteworthy.

 ## Bonus: Kotlin notebooks

-Jupyter notebook is a standard format for writing markdown, code and the result of the code, all in a single file.
+Jupyter Notebook is a standard format for writing markdown, code, and the result of the code, all in a single file.
-The extension of these files is `ipython` (interactive python notebooks)
+The extension of these files is `.ipynb` (interactive Python notebooks).
-Notebooks really powerful and attractive for these reasons in my opinion:
+Notebooks are widely used for the following reasons:

-- The language of code blocks can be in any language, as long as a Jupyter Kernel for that language is installed.
+- The language of code blocks can be any language, as long as a Jupyter Kernel for that language is installed.
-- Code blocks can be executed in any order and independently and there is a global session context that remembers the values of global variables across code blocks' executions.
-Even though there is Python in the extension name, it does indicate nowadays that it supports only Python.
+- Code blocks can be executed in any order and independently, and there is a global session context that retains the values of global variables across code block executions.
+Even though there is Python in the extension name, it does not indicate that only Python is supported.
-- Code and markdown blocks can be written in any order
+- Code and markdown blocks can be written in any order.
-- GitHub, GitLab and many other tools and apps render Jupyter Notebooks properly, including syntax highlighting and graphics and charts generated by code.
+- GitHub, GitLab, and many other tools and apps render Jupyter Notebooks properly, including syntax highlighting and graphics and charts generated by code.

-All these features make Jupyter Notebooks great for writing documentation, expeimenting, datascience and for scripting.
+These features make Jupyter Notebooks suitable for writing documentation, experimenting, data science, and scripting.

-Kotlin has official scritinh support thrhough the availability of a Kotlin Kernel, that allow to run Kotlin code blocks, and IntelliJ and VSCode extensions for Kotlin notebooks, that enable the editing freatures that we find in regular Kotlon files (syntex highlightinh, code suggestions, etc.).
+Kotlin has official scripting support through the availability of a Kotlin Kernel, which allows Kotlin code blocks to be run, and IntelliJ and VSCode extensions for Kotlin notebooks, which enable editing features found in regular Kotlin files (syntax highlighting, code suggestions, etc.).

-The following screenshot illustrates a Kotlin notebook with a markdown block, a code block and the result of the code block.
+The following screenshot shows a Kotlin notebook with a markdown block, a code block, and the result of the code block.

 ![Kotlin notebook sample](./img/kotlin-notebook.png)

-The notebook can be opened and edited with IntelliJ IDEA, VSCode or any other Jupyter Notebook compatible editor.
+The notebook can be opened and edited with IntelliJ IDEA, VSCode, or any other Jupyter Notebook-compatible editor.
 It can also be rendered on GitHub or GitLab.
-The above notebook can be visualized on [GitHub by following this link](https://github.com/worldline/learning-kotlin/blob/main/material/conferences/2025-03-26-voxxed-bucharest/01-language.ipynb).
+The above notebook can be viewed on [GitHub at this link](https://github.com/worldline/learning-kotlin/blob/main/material/conferences/2025-03-26-voxxed-bucharest/01-language.ipynb).

-Here are some other screenshots of Kotlin notebooks:
+Other screenshots of Kotlin notebooks are shown below:

 ![Kandy graph](./img/kandy-graph.png)

 ![source: https://github.com/gaplo917/awesome-kotlin-notebook/blob/main/postgres/postgres-vanilla.ipynb](./img/sql-notebook.png)
 ([source gaplo917/awesome-kotlin-notebook](https://github.com/gaplo917/awesome-kotlin-notebook/blob/main/postgres/postgres-vanilla.ipynb))

-Kotlin notebooks are a great way to write Kotlin code in a more interactive and visual way.
+Kotlin notebooks provide an interactive and visual way to write Kotlin code.
-They are not exactly scripting, but they can be used for scripting-like tasks, such as experimenting with code, writing documentation, and sharing code snippets.
+They are not exactly scripting, but can be used for scripting-like tasks, such as experimenting with code, writing documentation, and sharing code snippets.

 ## Conclusion

 Kotlin is a powerful and versatile language.
-Among its possibilities, we have explored in this post three ways to write scripts with Kotlin: using the official `*.main.kts` scripting, using kscript, and using JBang.
+This post has explored three ways to write scripts with Kotlin: using the official `*.main.kts` scripting, using kscript, and using JBang.
-Personally, I prefer to use JBang but if you want to stick to the official approach, then `*.main.kts` is the way.
-In any case, kscript is to be avoided for its lack of features and updates.
+JBang and the official approach each have their own advantages. kscript is less recommended due to its lack of features and updates.

 ## References